asymmetric-research/security-advisories/advisories/2024-09-25_cometbft-bls12381-double-hash.md

 ## Description

+CometBFT's BLS12-381 signatures were generated from a further round of hashing of the message.
+This additional step ended up affecting the second-preimage resistance of the signature scheme, because different objects yielded the same signature under the same key.

-CometBFT has introduced support for BLS signatures over the BLS12-381 curve.
-The support is a set of functions wrapping over `blst`'s Go bindings.
+CometBFT's support for BLS signatures over the BLS12-381 curve is a set of functions wrapping over `blst`'s Go bindings.
 The signature method of type `PrivKey` at https://github.com/cometbft/cometbft/blob/276996ad958475b69727be2c57d4d0d818849a55/crypto/bls12381/key_bls12381.go#L110 adds a conditional branch to discern whether the message to sign, a byte slice, is longer than 32 bytes; in such case, the slice is hashed with `sha256`, and `blst`'s `Sign` method (of type `blst.P2Affine`) is called on the message digest, instead of the original message.

 Not only is this addition superflous but it alters the strength of the hash-to-curve construction of the underlying `blst` library.